Intrinsic Noise of the Single Electron Box: Gate Noise Current

-where $V_0$ is the voltage at which the dot level is aligned with the Fermi energy of the reservoir, $V_\text{th} = k_B\text{T}_e/e\alpha$, and the QD-gate lever arm is given by $\alpha = C_G/(C_G+C_S)$ for QD-gate capacitance $C_G$ and tunnel barrier capacitance $C_S$.
-The stochastic evolution of the dot excess electron occupation number $Q(t)$ is described by the master equation
+where $V_0$ is the voltage that aligns the dot level with the reservoir's Fermi energy level, and $V_\text{th} = k_BT_e/e\alpha$.
+Here, $\alpha = C_G/C_\Sigma$ is the gate lever arm with $C_\Sigma = (C_G+C_S)$, the sum of dot-gate capacitance $C_G$ and tunnel barrier capacitance $C_S$.
+The stochastic evolution of the dot electron occupation number $Q(t)$ is described by the master equation~\cite{vigneauProbingQuantumDevices2023}